mcalthrop/angular-spa-demo/README.md

 ## Functionality

-This is a simple application that displays profile information for a list of people.
+This is a simple application that displays several pages, including profile information for a list of people.

 The sample data is contrived, but shows how the data is stored in JSON format, retrieved via AJAX, and inserted into HTML templates.